MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 ### Office.Fluid.LoopMobile.Generic.AppLifecycle

-The event is triggered when launching the Loop app.
+This event is triggered when launching the Loop app.
 This data is used to collect lifecycle events at the start and end of the session to determine whether it was successful and ensure that app is running as expected.

 The following fields are collected: